Mitchell County jail struggles against mental health problems

 In 2022, Iowa will mark the seventh anniversary of two of the state’s four mental health facilities closing.

-Two leaders of Mitchell County law enforcement, Wright and Sheriff Greg Beaver, believe this has had a direct impact on their departments.
-They consider these institutions the last line of defense in assisting those in need of mental health treatment, and that the result of their closures is a decrease in patient care and an increased burden on local law enforcement.
+Two leaders of Mitchell County law enforcement, Osage Police Chief Brian Wright and Sheriff Greg Beaver, believe the facility closures have resulted in is a decrease in patient care and an increased burden on local law enforcement.

 “We feel it every day,” Wright said.

-After shutting down facilities in Clarinda and Mount Pleasant, the Branstad Administration maintained in 2016 that the overall number of beds in Iowa did not decrease, but boots on the ground say they have witnessed a difference.
+After shutting down facilities in Clarinda and Mount Pleasant, then-governor Terry Branstad maintained in 2016 that the overall number of beds in Iowa did not decrease, but boots on the ground say they have witnessed a difference.

 “Before he left office, Gov. Branstad said to treat patients locally, how that would be best for these folks,” Beaver said.
 “That’s fine, but we don’t have the resources to do it… I’ve got people here today who probably should be in a hospital.”